narcisgiorgianchitescu/RPG_Game2.0/README.md

 This is a game made by [Narcis Chitescu](https://github.com/narcisgiorgianchitescu), [Catalin Dragutescu](https://github.com/catalindrg), [Mihai Ionescu](https://github.com/Mihai23I) and [Cristian Dogaru](https://github.com/Versatyl) in August 2018 as interns at 2Performant.
 Its purpose was to learn Ruby and elegant programming by making a fun project.

-The game starts with hero (marked as X) positioned on the left corner of the map and the target is to reach de winning room marked with "W" on the map.
+The game starts with the hero (marked as X) positioned on the left corner of the map and the target is to reach de winning room marked with "W" on the map.
 Be careful, your hero can pass through lair-rooms where the monsters can kill him.
 Fortunetly, hero can attack, defend or run away.
 The hero has a certain amount of money when the game starts, but he can take the monster's coins once he killed them.
 Across the map your character can find Shops or Vaults and refill his energy with potions or buy weapons and special equipment, he can also go to Hospital and get better after a fight.